 If CBILS is State aid, how can it coexist with an R&D tax credit claim?

+For example, I have a client that applied for CBILS to purchase materials to keep their production lines running and production staff working during the first lockdown.
 This has nothing to do with R&D projects or expenditure, so CBILS won’t impact next year’s R&D tax credit claim.
 I advised them to be clear in the application and keep good records as the amounts are spent.

 There is no hard and fast rule here, and you should be distrustful of anyone that says there is.

-The first thing to do is to check whether any other technical staff can step in to support the claim preparation.
+If a competent professional is not available when a client’s R&D claim is being prepared, the first thing to do is to check whether any other technical staff can step in to support the claim preparation.
 It is worth noting that statutory directors may be furloughed, but can still carry out their statutory duties, including accounts and tax filings, while furloughed, which means they may be able to help.

-Companies should be mindful of the statutory deadline for filing an R&D claim (two years from the end of the accounting period), and also that if their final figures are lower than the estimates, they will have to repay the difference and may face additional questions from HMRC or even penalties.
+Client’s should be mindful of the statutory deadline for filing an R&D claim (two years from the end of the accounting period), and also that if their final figures are lower than the estimates, they will have to repay the difference and may face additional questions from HMRC or even penalties.

 Will HMRC offset an R&D claim against tax arrears?